 10. Humanitarian Space

-- Humanitarian space cannot be taken for granted and often needs to be negotiated or secured through high-level advocacy.
-Country Offices should ensure that appropriate expertise and capacity (at senior levels) is allocated to negotiation, government liaison and advocacy in cases where humanitarian space is an issue (see also section 6 Other resources, and Chapter 28 Advocacy).
+- Advocating for the Humanitarian Space: The humanitarian space cannot be taken for granted and may need to be maintained, negotiated, or otherwise secured through high-level advocacy.
+Country offices and CARE Member Partners should ensure that appropriate expertise and capacity is allocated to advocacy, liaising with stakeholders, and negotiations where necessary.

 Humanitarian space restrictions

 CARE is working in a country experiencing a complex emergency.
 Although the country’s government made a public statement promising “full commitment to unhindered access for the provision of humanitarian assistance to all persons in need,” aid agencies face numerous challenges, such as flight bans, delays in processing or denials of travel permits, and limitations on staff numbers.
 Government officials have subjected humanitarian workers to threats, arrests and intimidation, physical and verbal abuse, and hijackings at gunpoint.
 The government has expelled representatives from several NGOs for seemingly arbitrary reasons, which NGOs have reason to believe are meant to disrupt humanitarian activities.
 Operating in this environment requires careful liaison with all levels of the government; advocacy at the local, national, and international levels; and working in coalition with other humanitarian agencies to achieve common goals.